Kamu1403/Kamu1403/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

--->
+- 👯 I’m now collaborating on the VRX 2023 competition, with the Inspiration Robotics team at TritonAI -->

-- 🌱 I'm currently a graduate student of Data Science at UCSD
+- 🔭 I'm currently a graduate student of Data Science at UCSD
-- 👯 I’m now collaborating on the VRX 2023 competition, with the Inspiration Robotics team at TritonAI
+- 🌱 I’m currently learning architecture for distributed database: Redis, NoSQL ...
 - 💬 Ask me any questions about my project
 - 📫 How to reach me: <jil386@ucsd.edu>